brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 29 bht.md

 2. "The strong affection which a husband ought to cherish towards his wife is exemplified by Christ."
 3. "This is a remarkable passage on the mysterious intercourse which we have with Christ."

+### Philip Schaff:
+1. "For a man does not love his wife he acts against nature"
+2. "No one, no human being, ever hated his own flesh"
+3. "Christ’s love toward His Church is manifested in His nourishing and cherishing it"

 ### Archibald T. Robertson:
 1. "Nourisheth" (εκτρεφε) - "Old compound with perfective sense of εκ (to nourish up to maturity and on)."
 2. "Cherisheth" (θαλπε) - "Primarily it means to warm, then to foster with tender care."